|

 Return to top

-The history of Kappa Chapter is one of honor that has lasted over 120 years at North Georgia College.
+Kappa Chapter HistoryThe history of Kappa Chapter is one of honor that has lasted over 120 years at North Georgia College.
 It is also the oldest organization on North Georgia campus besides the Corps of Cadets.
 Kappa Chapter, then called Chapter X, was granted its charter on March 11, 1881.
 At this time, Sigma Nu had reached a crisis and many now believe that the establishment of Kappa marked the second founding of Sigma Nu.

-Kappa Chapter today instills the same principles that its founders did over 120 years ago; Love, Honor, and Truth.
+Kappa Chapter TodayKappa Chapter today instills the same principles that its founders did over 120 years ago; Love, Honor, and Truth.
 Kappa�s members are involved in almost every organization on campus.
 With members in the Inter-Fraternity Council, Student Government Association, and the Corps of Cadets, Sigma Nu�s influence is felt campus wide.
+Most importantly, Sigma Nu�s brotherhood, traditions, and principles, which have been passed down from the founders to the brothers of today, are cherished and applied to our everyday lives.

 Return to top